 How to Approach a Loved One

-There is not a perfect way to approach a loved one that you assume or know has borderline personality disorder.
+There is not a perfect way to approach a loved one that you assume or know has a borderline personality disorder.
 People with borderline personality disorder struggle to understand how their loved ones experience their intense reactions, mood swings, and risky behavior.
-While preventing a loved one from developing BPD is not possible, providing support and being aware of what their learning in treatment can be helpful.
+Providing support and being aware of what their learning in treatment can be helpful.
 It’s important to determine the level of care a loved one may need before engaging in (and throughout the duration of) treatment.
-For more information on how to approach a loved one visit:

 Types of Borderline Personality Disorder Treatment

 Borderline personality disorder can be a challenge to treat not only because it is complicated and stigmatized, but also because its symptoms reflect ingrained patterns of thinking and behavior.
-Treatment for BPD is long- term and require a comprehensive treatment plan.
+Treatment for BPD is long-term and requires a comprehensive treatment plan.
 When considering treatment it is important to consider co-occurring conditions that may exist, which is common with individuals with BPD.

 Dialectical behavior therapy (DBT)– Dialectical behavior therapy is the most common form of treatment for individuals with borderline personality disorder.
 DBT focuses on teaching coping skills to combat counterproductive urges, regulate emotions and improve relationships.
-Dialectical behavior therapy usually lasts for a year and consists of both group and individual sessions.
 Studies conducted by researchers at the University of Washington have concluded that dialectical behavior therapy is effective at reducing self-mutilation and suicide attempts, as well as the number of days spent in psychiatric hospitals (Harvard Health Publishing, 2010).

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.